Shortness of Breath (SOB / Dyspnea)-

 Dr. Greenspan is raising the bar and giving hope and great results with COPD sufferers.
 Watch several videos that tell the story; a MUST watch for anyone.

-If you can't get there at least get our self-help program and use our Skype or in-person sessions as an option.
+If you can't get there at least get our self-help program and use our Skype, Zoom or in-person sessions as an option.

 There are certain steps that are followed: